Post-Graduate Research and Teaching

 The programme aims to:

-- provide mastery in Mental Health and Substance Use (Dual Diagnosis) related skills and knowledge in order to contribute to enhanced professional practice and service development in this field;
+- enable students to develop and demonstrate Mental Health and Substance Use (Dual Diagnosis) related skills and knowledge in order to contribute to enhanced professional practice and service development in this field.

-- facilitate the acquisition, critical understanding and utilisation of advanced research skills and knowledge in order to conduct Mental Health and Substance Use (Dual Diagnosis) Research.
+- facilitate the acquisition, critical understanding and utilisation of research skills and knowledge in order to conduct Mental Health and Substance Use (Dual Diagnosis) research.
+Facilitate students own professional and career development in the mental health and substance use (Dual Diagnosis) service and practice development field.